-Usual and Customary (UCR): Predetermined allowable limits used by insurance carriers to limit the maximum amount they will pay on a given service as governed by their contract with the patient.
+Usual, customary and reasonable (UCR): Predetermined allowable limits used by insurance carriers to limit the maximum amount they will pay on a given service as governed by their contract with the patient.
 Please note that Mayo does not accept predetermined UCR health-insurance amounts for health plans with which we do not participate.

 Utilization limits: Medicare sets limits on how many times some services can be provided in a year.
 If services exceed this utilization limit, your claim could be denied.
 These limits are not disclosed to Mayo Clinic.